-John scrambled into his clothes and took time to don his chainmail.
+John scrambled into his clothes, taking time to don his chainmail.
 He glanced through the arrow slits and then ran to the battlements.

-The Prince was already on the southern battlements of Montségur watching a medium-sized force snaking its way through the valley below.
+The Prince was already there, intently studying the movement of a medium-sized force snaking its way through the valley below.
 The force consisted of five mounted riders, but at least one hundred foot soldiers.

 A second and then a third blast split the morning air.
 The riders below spun around, trying to locate the source of the trumpet blasts.

 From his vantage point at the top of Monségur, John saw that their own expeditionary force was now taking a position higher up the valley.
 John surmised that they had been following the intruders but were still concealed from them behind a gentle ridge, which ran across the valley.